foreverphoenix/the-phoenix-flavour/content/embers/module-1/lesson-3.md

 The **Base Form ID** is `050B1985` and describes the book itself: It defines which model it uses, what its contents are, and, in this case, what script is attached to it.
 From the first two digits of the Form ID, you can tell that it is defined in the **Unofficial Skyrim Special Edition Patch.esp** plugin.
 If you check the load order in Mod Organizer 2, the mod index of the USSEP plugin is **05** which is identical to the index of the book's Base Form ID.

-The **Ref Form ID** is `0190001B` and describes the book's placement: That it is located in the `WhiterunTempleofKynareth` cell, how it is placed, and so on.
+The **Ref Form ID** is `0190001B` and describes the book's placement: That it is located in the `WhiterunTempleofKynareth` cell, that it is enabled, how it is placed, and so on.
 The reason a second Form ID is needed is because you may have various copies of the same object distributed throughout the game.
 While the book is unique right now, a Steel Sword would not be.
 There are dozens of hand-placed Steel Swords in Skyrim.
 Each of them has a unique REFR (reference) record with its unique Ref Form ID: They *refer* to the original item defined in the record with the Base Form ID.

 **In short:** `050B1985` is the USSEP Unwanted Effects Remover book and `0190001B` is the copy of it placed in the Temple of Kynareth.